omeka/classic-enduser/docs/Admin/Adding_and_Managing_Plugins.md

 ---
 title: Managing Plugins
 ---
-Plugins are tools to extend the basic functionality of Omeka.
+Plugins are tools to extend the basic functionality of Omeka Classic.
 A list of plugins available for download is on the [Plugins Add-Ons Directory](http://omeka.org/classic/plugins) (Please note that not every plugin will work with every version of Omeka), and instructions are available on each plugin's documentation page.

 ![Plugins page](/doc_files/Plugins.png)